Omar-Elmofty/vtr_in_airsim/AirSim_Changes.md

 # AirSim Changes

-This document contains all the changes made to airsim's master branch available at `https://github.com/microsoft/AirSim.git`.
+This document contains all the changes made to AirSim's master branch available at `https://github.com/microsoft/AirSim.git`.
 The modified code is in the below forked repository:

 ```
 https://github.com/Omar-Elmofty/AirSim.git
 ```

-It is highly recommended that you compare the changes made to the unchanged codebase to understand the reasoning behind it
+It is highly recommended that you compare the changes made to the original AirSim code base to understand the reasoning behind it.

 ## Changes to AirLib

 AirLib is the library containing all the drone modeling code.
 The library contains several firmwares (SimpleFlight, AruCopter & MavLink).
 ArduCopter and MavLink are meant for hardware in the loop testing with flight controllers.
-All the changes were made to the SimpleFlight firmware which originally made to fully simulate a quadcopter, hence the changes were mainly made so SimpleFlight can accept a HexaCopter model.
+All the changes were made to the SimpleFlight firmware which originally was made to fully simulate a quadcopter, hence the changes were made so SimpleFlight can accept a HexaCopter model.

 #### `SimpleQuadXParams.hpp`